cloudfoundry/bosh-azure-cpi-release/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md

 Here we’ll create the following Azure resources that’s required for deploying BOSH and Cloud Foundry:

 * A default Storage Account
-* Three reserved public IPs
-  * For dev-box
-  * For Cloud Foundry
-* A Virtual Network
+* A Virtual Network and 3 Network Security Groups
 * A Virtual Machine as your dev-box
 * A Bosh director if you need
+* A Load Balancer and a Public IP which will be the entrypoint of the Cloud Foundry deployment
 * A Cloud Foundry deployment if you need

 The [**bosh-setup**](https://github.com/Azure/azure-quickstart-templates/tree/master/bosh-setup) ARM template can help you to deploy all the above resources on Azure.
 Just click the button below with the following parameters: